 - How should I care for my catheter or port?

-- Can I wear regular clothes with a catheter or port?
+- Can I wear regular clothes?

-- Can I bathe and swim with a catheter or port?
+- Can I bathe and swim?

 American Society of Clinical Oncology Clinical Practice Guideline: Central Venous Catheter Care for the Oncology Patient